jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 Components, React or otherwise,  are now becoming the standard for sharing small pieces of functionality.

-Let's take a look at [https://bit.dev/](https://bit.dev/) which is a place developers can share their own custom Components or use those uploaded by other devs.
+Let's take a look at [https://bit.dev/](https://bit.dev/) which is an environment developers can share their own custom Components or use those created by other devs.

-There are hundreds of [React Components](https://bit.dev/components?q=react) being shared on the site as well.
+There are even hundreds of [React Components](https://bit.dev/components?q=react) being shared on the site as well.

-The Components can then be organized to implement a design as follows:
+Much like the Train Station design we looked at earlier, Components are used organized to implement a design and can be built using several of the shared Components on bit.dev.

 <img src="https://i.imgur.com/CnpxIFM.jpg" width=500/>

 ### Resource
 - [Modern Web Components](https://bit.dev/)
-- For an intro to components, watch [this video](https://generalassembly.wistia.com/medias/h64z7lp1ir) (Note: right click to open in a new tab).
+- Watch: [Intro To Components](https://generalassembly.wistia.com/medias/h64z7lp1ir)  - official GA content